Best Exercises For People With Bad Knees

 Knee injuries are common and may happen from very little trauma, like a fall or collision in sports or an accident.
 Knee injuries such as meniscus, medial collateral ligament tears (MCL), and anterior cruciate ligament tears (ACL) are prevalent.
 Consider the following common injuries:

-Hyperextending the knee, which may happen during a jump, a landing, or a sudden change in direction, can cause damage to the anterior cruciate ligament (ACL).
-It’s not uncommon for athletes to have a torn anterior cruciate ligament.
-These injuries can typically lead to meniscus tears.
+Hyperextending the knee, which may happen during a jump, a landing, or a sudden change in direction, can damage the anterior cruciate ligament (ACL).
+It’s not uncommon for athletes to have a torn ACL, which can typically lead to meniscus tears.

 The most common meniscal injury is a tear of the inner meniscus.
 When you suddenly twist your knee, you risk injuring the ligaments that support your menisci, which may cause pain, swelling, and even a locked knee.